potty-dzmeia/Tetris-like-game/README.md

-# Tetris-like-game
+# Open source Tetris

-Yet another basic clone of Tetris for Windows (uses DirectX for drawing).
+Open source Tetris like game.
+Written in C++ in order to learn the language.
+Works on Windows and uses DirectX for drawing and sounds.